Tour Naturalist - Les Stegenga

 Les stegengaOur Polar Bear Tour Naturalist - Les Stegenga

-Through the Zoo’s eco-safari education program he has lead over 20 trips to Africa including the wildebeest migration in the Serengeti, trekking to view gorillas in Rwanda and elephants in Botswana’s Okavango delta.
-He’s also lead trips to the panda reserve in Wolong province in China, plus explorations in the Galapagos Islands, the Amazon basin and Antarctica.
+In 1988, Les joined the Calgary Zoo as a senior keeper responsible for the animals in the Canadian Wilds exhibit.
+Through the Zoo's eco-safari education program, he has led over 20 trips to Africa, including the wildebeest migration in the Serengeti, trekking to view gorillas in Rwanda and elephants in Botswana's Okavango delta.
+He's also led trips to the panda reserve in Wolong province in China, plus explorations in the Galapagos Islands, the Amazon basin, and Antarctica.

-He is an avid educator and photographer, and remains passionate about wildlife.
+He is an avid educator and photographer and remains passionate about wildlife.